Best Stratocasters 2025: Top Strat picks from Fender and Squier

 Does neck profile matter on a Strat?

 Neck profiles can be pretty important too - how comfortable a guitar is for you will have a huge impact on how much you want to pick it up.
 Finding the best Stratocaster for you will be just as much about how it feels, as well as how it sounds.
 Necks tended to be thicker in the 50s, and got thinner in the 60s.
-Their most popular one nowadays is the Modern C profile, which lends itself nicely to any and all playing styles.
+Their most popular one these days is the Modern C profile, which lends itself nicely to any and all playing styles.

 The profile refers to the shape of the neck as you look down its length, with a letter denoting its curvature.
 ‘C’ necks are the most popular on Strats, as you get the best and even profile that’s great for bending and playing fast licks.
 ‘D’ profile necks are considered to be much faster playing, at the expense of some feel whilst bending, while ‘V’ profile necks feel slightly slower thanks to the ‘hump’ in the middle, which also gives you more grip when doing those massive blues bends.
-They’re pretty rare on Strat’s but you can also get a ‘U’ shaped neck, affectionately known as the ‘baseball bat’, these hefty profiles were often found on the earliest guitar models, and are can be unplayable for those with smaller dimensions.

-What do i need to know about Strat fingerboards?
+What do I need to know about Strat fingerboards?

-The guitar’s fingerboard has a huge impact on how it looks, but it also imparts a little tonal flavor too - maple tends to be a little brighter than rosewood, or pau ferro as is often found at the more budget end of things.
+The guitar’s fingerboard has a huge impact on how it looks, but it also imparts a little tonal flavor too.
+Maple tends to be a little brighter than rosewood, or pau ferro as is often found at the more budget end of things.

-There’s also the fingerboard radius to think about; more vintage models are likely to feature a 7.25” radius, and more modern guitars tend to have either 9.5”, 12” or a compound 10-14”.
+There’s also the fingerboard radius to think about.
+More vintage models are likely to feature a 7.25” radius, and more modern guitars tend to have either 9.5”, 12” or a compound 10-14”.
 While it all boils down to personal preference, the general consensus is that a smaller radius lends itself better to chord work, and a larger, or wider radius can be more comfortable for lead players.
 This can all be adjusted with action tweaks and playing style though.

 Should I worry about buying a Strat online?

 Concerned about buying a Strat online without playing it first?
 You needn’t be.
-Online music instrument retailers like Thomann, Guitar Center, Sweetwater and Musician’s Friend offer hassle-free returns as standard, so you can purchase a Strat, play it in the comfort and privacy of your home and, if it’s not for you, send it back with ease.
+Online music instrument retailers such as Thomann, Guitar Center, Sweetwater and Musician’s Friend offer hassle-free returns as standard, so you can purchase a Strat, play it in the comfort and privacy of your home and, if it’s not for you, send it back with ease.
 Most offer between 30-45 days to return an item, as long as it’s in original condition.

 How we chose the best Stratocasters

-Fender Steve Lacy Strat
+A close-up shot of the Fender Steve Lacy Strat

-(Image credit: Olly Curtis / Future)
+The Fender Steve Lacy Stratocaster (Image credit: Olly Curtis / Future)

 Here at MusicRadar, we are experts in our field, with many years of playing, creating and product testing between us.
 We live and breathe everything music gear related, and we draw on this knowledge and experience of using products in live, recording and rehearsal scenarios when selecting the products for our guides.